When stress begins to have an impact, medical clarity is needed.

 Analysis - Integral Stress Test™ (IST)

-Objective professional classification of stress as an analysis component of the balance methodology.
+Objective medical classification of stress as an analysis component of the balance methodology.

 Result: A sound basis for decision-making instead of assumptions.